 - Then assess the long-term effectiveness of these coping strategies and

-- Finally, the client is asked to note down alternative ways to follow through in case the coping strategies don’t work.
+- Finally, the client is asked to note down alternative routes to follow through in case the coping strategies don’t work.

-- Antecedents: Under this heading, the client is required to make note of all the factors that led up to the “Behavior that requires to be changed”
+- Antecedents: Under this heading, the client is required to make a note of all the factors that led up to the “Behavior that requires to be changed.”

-- Behaviors: Under this heading, the client has to write down all the behaviors that needs to be changed and why they need to be changed.
+- Behaviors: Under this heading, the client has to write down all the actions that need to be changed and why they need to be replaced.

-- Consequences: Here the client has to write about the consequences of the questioned behavior and how it is affecting their life.
+- Consequences: Here, the client has to write about the effects of the questioned behavior and how it is affecting their life.

-- Longitudinal Formation: This detailed worksheet addresses 5P’s- these are factors which are described below that help an individual get a good understanding of their core beliefs, thought patterns and present behavior.
-The client needs to accurately fill in the information under each factor
+- Longitudinal Formation: This detailed worksheet addresses 5P’s- these are factors described below that help an individual get a good understanding of their core beliefs, thought patterns, and present behavior.
+The client needs to fill in the information under each factor accurately

-- Presenting: Events that lead to the undesired behavior
+- Presenting: Events that lead to undesired behavior

 - Predisposing: All experiences from childhood that led to the behavior.

 - Precipitating: Beliefs they have about this behavior

 - Perpetuating: Internal rules they adhere to when thinking or behaving.

 - Positives: The results, whether positive or negative, when they behave per their internal rules.